The Non Parametric Reconstruction of Binary Black Hole Mass Evolution from GWTC-4.0 Gravitational Wave Catalog: Observed BBH Population and Evidence for Mass Distance Trends

+Figure~\ref{fig:raw_data} presents the resulting mass-redshift distributions of primary mass (left) and secondary mass (right) constructed from these posterior samples across all 176 events.
+Each 2D histogram uses prior reweighting to recover the intrinsic population-level distribution, revealing the characteristic BBH mass hierarchy and redshift evolution over $\rm{m\in[5,100]}\,$M$_\odot$, $\rm{z\in[0,1.2]}$.

-Such patterns can arise from two non exclusive effects.
+The observed distribution of the GW sources in the mass and redshift plane can arise from two non exclusive effects.
 First, heavier binaries generate stronger GW signals and are therefore detectable at larger distances; this selection bias alone can produce an apparent mass redshift correlation even if the intrinsic population is non evolving.
 Second, there may be genuine astrophysical evolution of the BBH mass function for example, metallicity driven differences in stellar winds and mass loss, that enhances the formation of massive remnants at earlier cosmic times.
 Disentangling these two effects requires quantitative correction for detector sensitivity and measurement uncertainty.

 To distinguish between genuine evolution of the BBH mass distribution and observational biases, we employ the LVK injection campaigns Observing Runs O1-O4.
-These datasets contain simulated signals with known source parameters, analyzed through the same search pipelines as the real data, thereby providing an empirical estimate of detection efficiency across the $(m,z)$ plane.
-For consistency with the observed catalog, we adopt a conservative network signal to noise threshold of $\rho_{\rm thresh}>10$ when defining detections in both the injections and the real sample.
-The resulting selection function, together with the full posterior samples of the observed events, is incorporated into our hierarchical Bayesian framework (Section~\ref{sec:Framework}).
-This framework models the intrinsic joint distribution $p(m,z)$ via a non parametric Taylor expansion, while explicitly marginalizing over measurement uncertainties and correcting for selection effects.
+The selection function, together with the full posterior samples of the observed events, is incorporated into our hierarchical Bayesian framework (Section~\ref{sec:Framework}).
+This framework models the intrinsic joint distribution $\rm{p(m,z)}$ via Taylor expansion, while explicitly marginalizing over measurement uncertainties and correcting for selection effects.
 The results of this analysis are presented in Section~\ref{sec:result}.

-It is important to emphasize that Fig.~\ref{fig:raw_population} is exploratory only.
-The plotted medians and means provide intuition about the detected sample but do not constitute a statistically rigorous analysis, as they neglect selection effects and the full posterior structure of individual events.